 install a smell sous-chef

 Place a SMALL SPACES under your kitchen sink to help on scent-patrol.
-It may seem small, but one of those little guys can eliminate stink for up to 30 days (or roughly 90 meals).
+It may seem small, but one of those little guys can prevent stink for up to 45 days.